Main content start

 • Tuesday evening exams are graded on Wednesday starting at 3:15 pm or 4:15 pm.

-• Schedule the first organizational TA meeting at a time that is convenient for the instructor, TAs, HTA, and Chaya.
+• Schedule the first organizational TA meeting at a time that is convenient for the instructor, TAs, HTA, and the Physics Education Specialist.
 Hold it no later than the Friday before the start of classes.
 If possible, include both lab and discussion section TAs in this first meeting.
 It is often easier to schedule the meeting during the early part of finals week for the previous quarter.
 At this meeting, the instructor for the course may want to communicate learning goals for the course, teaching strategies, etc. After this introduction, the HTA runs through organizational details, including the following:

 • If the assignment of TAs to sections, lecture attendance, and PTC hours is ready, share that information with the TAs and have them confirm that they can commit to those times for the entire quarter.